-Updated September 2016 — Preserving family tradition and effective tax planning may not often intersect.
-But when parents gift the equity in a home to their children, they may be able to accomplish both goals.
+Updated November 2017 — Preserving family tradition and effective tax planning may not often intersect.
+But when parents give the equity in a home to their children, they may be able to accomplish both goals.

-"One benefit is to give a home that may have sentimental value to someone in your family, as well as providing them with a place to live," says Matthew E. Brady, Senior Director of Planning for Wells Fargo Private Bank in San Francisco.
+"One benefit is to give a home that may have sentimental value to someone in your family, as well as providing them with a place to live," says Christine Kolm, Senior Vice President – Senior Wealth Planning Strategist for Wells Fargo Private Bank.
 "You're preserving the family's ability to use it for a long time to come."

-"In addition," he says, "you're getting a valuable and appreciating asset out of the estate, which can have substantial estate tax savings."
+"In addition," she says, "you're getting a valuable and potentially appreciating asset out of the estate, which can have substantial estate tax savings."

 The current state of the residential real estate market may make the idea particularly timely.
 While housing markets have been in recovery mode for more than a year in many areas, home prices still may be below all-time peaks.
 By giving equity in a home now, parents can pass along the gift at today's prices.

 Consider a scenario where parents own a home valued at $1 million and intend to include it as part of their estate.
 If the home continues to grow in value — for example, from $1 million to $2 million over the parents' remaining lives — as part of the estate that $2 million figure would increase the likelihood of the estate's value eclipsing the estate tax exemption.
-(The estate tax exemption has risen to $5.45 million for 2016.)
+(For 2018, the estate tax exemption will rise to $5.60 million, up from $5.49 million for 2017.)

 Options for completing a gift of equity

-For the most part, the gifting process can be simple.
+For the most part, the gift giving process can be simple.
 But there are a number of considerations, including potential capital gain issues in some types of transfers.

 But borrowing from the parents to finance the transfer would likely be taxed as a sale of the property to the extent of the mortgage, raising potential capital gain issues to the parents.
 Federal tax law (IRC § 121) permits a married couple to exclude up to $500,000 in gain from taxable income, but parents should be careful about any sale transaction.